AndyObtiva/glimmer/README.markdown

 ![Gladiator](images/glimmer-gladiator.png)

-Gladiator (short for Glimmer Editor) is an on-going sample project with continuous development.
+Gladiator (short for Glimmer Editor) is an on-going sample project under continuous development.
+It is used as the main text editor for developing Glimmer.

-It is also used as the main text editor for coding Glimmer.
+It currently supports the following text editing features:
+- File explorer navigation to open file
+- File lookup by name
+- Find & Replace
+- Show Line Numbers
+- Jump to Line
+- Remember last opened file, caret position, and top line
+- Autosave on focus out/quit/open new file
+- Watch open file for external changes to reflect in editor
+- Duplicate Line(s)
+- Kill Line(s)
+- Move up one line
+- Move down one line

-As such, it has been made available in [Glimmer's gem](https://rubygems.org/gems/glimmer) via the `gladiator` command should others find useful too.
+Gladiator has been made available in [Glimmer's gem](https://rubygems.org/gems/glimmer) via the `gladiator` command should others find useful too.

 If you cloned this project and followed [CONTRIBUTING.md](CONTRIBUTING.md) instructions, you may invoke via `bin/gladiator` instead.

 ## In Production